 What Is A Blogging Niche?

-So many blogs fail because bloggers think they can write about anything.
+It’s a little different for lifestyle bloggers which normally write about more than one topic.
+These blogs often fail because bloggers think they can write about anything.

-I hear from students all the time who are going to start a lifestyle blog and then list 3 completely unrelated topics they want to write about.
+I hear from students all the time who are going to start a lifestyle blog and then list three completely unrelated topics they want to write about.

-Write about all three topics and your audience size suddenly shrinks.
+But write about all three topics and your audience size suddenly shrinks.
 I mean how many gardening, mystery novel lovers are there with relationship problems?
-Maybe just one – the person writing the blog?
+Maybe just one – the writer of the blog?

 A niche is about the audience.